apache/druid/docs/api-reference/api-reference.md

   -->

-This index documents all of the API endpoints for Druid grouped by functionalities.
+This topic is an index to the Apache Druid API documentation.

-## Categories
+## HTTP APIs
 * [Automatic compaction](./automatic-compaction-api.md)
 * [Data management](./data-management-api.md)
 * [Dynamic configuration](./dynamic-configuration-api.md)